OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 ||||||

 When this structure is used for reading Raw Values (isReadModified is set to FALSE), it reads the values, qualities, and timestamps from the history database for the specified time domain for one or more HistoricalDataNodes.
 This parameter is intended for use by a Client that wants the actual data saved within the historian.
-The actual data may be compressed or may be all RawData collected for the item depending on the historian and the storage rules invoked when the item values were saved.
+The actual data can be compressed or can be all RawData collected for the item depending on the historian and the storage rules invoked when the item values were saved.
 When returnBounds is TRUE, the Bounding Values for the time domain are returned.
 The optional Bounding Values are provided to allow the Client to interpolate values for the start and end times when trending the actual data on a display.

 The time domain of the request is defined by startTime, endTime, and numValuesPerNode; at least two of these shall be specified.
 If endTime is less than startTime, or endTime and numValuesPerNode alone are specified then the data will be returned in reverse order, with later data coming first as if time were flowing backward.
 If numValuesPerNode is not specified (set to 0), then all the values in the range are returned.
-A default value of DateTime.MinValue (see Table 33) is used to indicate when startTime or endTime is not specified.
+A default value of DateTime.MinValue (see Table 35) is used to indicate when startTime or endTime is not specified.
 When only startTime (or only endTime) and numValuePerNode is specified, the provided time is used as a starting point and the requested number of values is returned.

 The standard ContinuationPoint rules (see 6.3) apply.
 In addition, the following ContinuationPoint rule applies to ReadRawModifiedDetails If a startTime, endTime and numValuesPerNode are all provided and if more than numValuesPerNode values exist within that time range for a given Node then only numValuesPerNode values per Node shall be returned along with a ContinuationPoint.